smohandass/k10-bulk-restore/README.md

 This repository contains the script to perform a bulk restore of namespaces using Kasten k10.

 The script takes namespaces separated by comma as input parameters and checks if k10 RestorePoint or RestorePointContent exists for the namespace in the Target cluster.
-If it exists, the script performs a RestoreAction.
+If exists, the script performs a RestoreAction.
 If it doesn't exist, a warning message is issued and the namespace is skipped.
-The script also reports the status of the RestoreAction based on the provided timeout parameter.
+The script  reports the status of the RestoreAction based on the provided timeout parameter.
+Optional storage class parameter can be specified to apply a transform operation during restore.

 ## Pre-requisites